-What does each vitamin actually do for my skin and overall health?
+So, what does each vitamin actually do for my skin and overall health?

-Can I apply it topically?
+Can I apply skin vitamins topically?

 Let's take it from the top and answer those important questions.